In Trump's redistricting push, Democrats find an aggressive identity and progressives are on board

 Democrats in the Texas Legislature started it off by delaying, for now, Republican efforts to expand the GOP majority in the state's delegation and help preserve party control of the U.S. House through new districts in time for the 2026 midterm elections.

 Then multiple Democratic governors promised new districts in their own states to neutralize potential Republican gains in Washington.
-Their counter has been buoyed by national fundraising, media blitzes and public demonstrations, including rallies scheduled around the country Saturday.
+Their counter has been buoyed by national fundraising, media blitzes and public demonstrations, including rallies Saturday around the country.

 “For everyone that’s been asking, ‘Where are the Democrats?’ -- well, here they are," said U.S. Rep. Jasmine Crockett of Texas, one of several Democrats who could be ousted under her state's new maps.
 "For everyone who’s been asking, ‘Where is the fight?’ – well, here it is.”